President's Message

 About our President

-Waynesburg University President Douglas G. Lee joined Waynesburg University as Executive Vice President in October 2009, working closely with then-President Timothy Thyreen.
+Waynesburg University President Douglas G. Lee joined Waynesburg University as Executive Vice President in October 2009, working closely with then President Timothy Thyreen.
 He was unanimously elected President of the University by the Board of Trustees in September 2012 and took office July 1, 2013.

-Lee recently led the $23 million revitalization of the Paul R. Stewart Science Hall, a major renovation project that overhauled the interior of the building and updated its exterior to match the overall architectural context of the University’s campus.
+Previously, Lee led the $23 million revitalization of the Paul R. Stewart Science Hall, a major renovation project that overhauled the interior of the building and updated its exterior to match the overall architectural context of the University’s campus.

 In 2023, Lee was a recipient of the Greene County Chamber of Commerce's Distinguished Service Award.
-In 2022, Lee was named a Paul Harris Fellow by The Rotary Foundation of Rotary International and received a peer-reviewed "Very High Rating" in both Legal Ability and Ethical Standards from Martindale Hubbell.
-He was selected as an awardee of the Pittsburgh Business Times 2017 Outstanding CEO’s and Top Executives.
-He was a co-recipient of the Southpointe CEO Association’s World Class CEO Award for 2016 and was named to The Pennsylvania Business Central's Top 100 People list of 2013.
-He was also the recipient of the Boy Scouts of America’s (BSA) General Greene District of the Laurel Highlands Council's 2015 Good Citizen Award and has been recognized in The Best Lawyers in America®.
+In 2022, he was named a Paul Harris Fellow by The Rotary Foundation of Rotary International and received a peer-reviewed "Very High Rating in Both Legal Ability & Ethical Standards" from Martindale Hubbell.
+He was selected as an awardee of the Pittsburgh Business Times Outstanding CEOs and Top Executives in 2017.

-The Charleroi, Pennsylvania, native and son of the late Gilbert G. Lee Jr. and Donna Duvall Lee is a 1977 graduate of Charleroi Area High School and a 1981 graduate of Waynesburg University.
+The Charleroi, Pa., native and son of the late Gilbert G. Lee Jr. and Donna Duvall Lee is a 1977 graduate of Charleroi Area High School and a 1981 graduate of Waynesburg University.
 After graduation, he formed a multi-line insurance business, building the business while also attending law school.
 Lee sold the business upon graduation from law school and joined the law firm of Steptoe and Johnson.
 He became a partner in the firm in 1998 and managed a practice group consisting of nine attorneys and 15 paralegals.

 During this time, he remained active at Waynesburg University and was instrumental in the formation of the University's Alumni Council.
 Dedicated to his alma mater, Lee served as a member of the Board of Trustees including Chair of the Academic Matters Committee and Board Secretary.